 We pioneer community outreach with support from the U.S. Department of Health, Education and Wellness.

-Diabetes-related vision loss is the focus of a special service program in Minneapolis.
+Diabetes-related vision loss is the focus of a new service program in Minneapolis.

 The peer mentoring program unites people who have vision loss or blindness.
 The low-vision program evaluates vision loss and trains people to use magnification devices.
 Manufacturing diversifies in both Saint Paul and Minneapolis.